damtharvey/xsede-instructions/README.md

 * For each additional environment you want to use, repeat steps 2-6.
 * GPU time is calculated as **total GPU time**.
 Therefore, if you use 16 GPUs for 1 hour, you will use 16 GPU hours.
 * If you need technical support, you can go to https://portal.xsede.org/group/xup/help-desk.

+If these instructions are wrong, please let me know.